 The Nikon Z50 is a mirrorless interchangeable lens camera that was announced in October 2019 and is equipped with an APS-C sensor.
 It offers a resolution of 20.7 megapixel.

 Is the Nikon Z50 a good camera?
-The Z50 has a Camera Elo of 2999.
+The Z50 has a Camera Elo of 2726.
 This rating puts the Z50 among the top 30 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the Z50 ranks among the top 10 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.